"Goodbye, Sports." Saying good-bye to your identity as an athlete: never easy.

 If he feels like his identity has been taken.

 If she feels disconnected and lonely because she is separated from her team.

 I wonder if he feels confused about how to navigate life without the familiarity and comfort of competition, and training.

 How do you continue working to be your best when there seems to no longer be a reason to try?

-So ... how do we help them say good-bye and transition to life beyond sports in a healthy way?
+So ... how do we help them say good-bye to competitive athletics and transition to life beyond sports in a healthy way?